-How safe is binary trading and why are stories of scams so common in the world of binary options?
-Binaries are, in our opinion, a good product.
+In short, no. Binaries are, in our opinion, a good product.
 There are, however, unscrupulous brokers and other service providers out there preying on uninformed traders.
 This is due to binaries being largely unregulated and unmonitored when they first came to the market – which thankfully has changed a lot in recent years.
 But with scam artists still out there, what can consumers do to avoid a binary options scams and focus purely on their trading?
-Read this tutorial and only trade with trusted brokers!
+Read this tutorial on scams and only trade with trusted brokers!

-A scams list may not actually be that useful – operators are closing and re-opening so often that maintaining the list becomes a full time job.
+A scams list may not actually be that useful though – operators are closing and re-opening so often that maintaining the list becomes a full time job.
 A better choice for consumers is to spot the warning signs, and if there are any doubts at all – simply move on to another provider.
-A list of scams can only protect you from threats that exist today – learning how the con artists operate and mislead consumers can keep you safe for years to come
+A list of scams can only protect you from threats that exist today – learning how the con artists operate and mislead consumers can keep you safe for years to come.

 There are a number of methods by which the scams associated with binary options will try and make money.
 There are however, also some pretty obvious red flags that can pre-warn consumers that all might not be well.
 As ever, the old adage “If something seems too good to be true, it probably is” applies.
 If you have encountered any of the below, I would advise treading very carefully – and if in any doubt, leave that particular broker – there are plenty of legitimate, trustworthy brokers.
 There is no need to take risks with any company that you may have doubts over.